VladislavGarkun/car-rental-service/README.md

 2) Change information in personal accout.
 3) Rent a car.
 4) Cancel the rent.
+5) View comments.
-5) Write comment about service.
+6) Write comment about service.
 #### 2.2.
 Guest capabilities <a name="2.2"></a>
 1) View cars.
 2) View comments.